Skip links

 AND have purchased something online recently.

-Through Facebook’s Ads Manager, you can display ads on Facebook’s newsfeed, stories, Messenger, Instagram, Whatsapp and Audience Network.
+Through Facebook’s Ads Manager, you can display ads on Facebook’s newsfeed, stories, Messenger, Instagram, WhatsApp and Audience Network.
 These ads can target each stage of the buying cycle – Awareness, Consideration, Conversions.
 Plus you can test many different ad types and creatives.
 Page Like Ads, Post Engagement Ads, Carousel Image Ads, Video Ads, Lead Ads – just to name a few.

 Because of the vast array of advertising options, Facebook Ads can be overwhelming for newbies.
 But as Facebook’s AI gets smarter, you can select “Automatic Placements”, tell Facebook what the goal of the ad is, and Facebook will take care of the details.
 You can then focus on creating amazing ads and showing them to the right audiences.